pyhrf/pyhrf/README.md

 Licence
 *******

-pyhrf is under the GPL v3 (see LICENCE for details)
+pyhrf is under the CeCILL v2 (see LICENCE for details)